tetelie/Minecraft2Arduino/README.md

 <p align="center">
   <img src="doc/m2a_logo_txt.png" width="300" height="300" />
 </p>
-<h1>Description</h1>
+# 📌Description

-Minecraft2Arduino is a project that aims to perform actions with Arduino through interaction in minecraft.
-Some will say that it is the direct portal between minecraft and the real world.
+Minecraft2Arduino is a project that enables interactions between Minecraft and Arduino, allowing actions in the real world based on in-game events.
+Think of it as a direct portal between Minecraft and reality!

 # Summary